jthornton-0/cccp_modifier/README.md

 The full path to the CCCP bundle directory (`-p`) is required as well as the number of residues per chain (`-r`) in the bundles.
-If either one is not present, or if '-r' is less than or equal to 0, an error is raised and the programme is aborted.
+If either one is not present, or if `-r` is less than or equal to 0, an error is raised and the programme is aborted.

 ```bash